perrykaufman/PerryKaufman/src/index.md

 # Welcome!

 My name is **Perry Kaufman** and I created this website to showcase some of my projects and to help organize reference material for languages and technologies I am learning.
-I made this website using a custom theme for [Vuepress](https://vuepress.vuejs.org/): a static site generator powered by Vue.js.
+I made this website using a custom theme for [Vuepress](https://vuepress.vuejs.org/): a static site generator powered by Vue.

 ## About Me